tidyverse/tidyverse.org/content/blog/new-graphic-features/index.md

 </div>

+The examples above seems quite contrived and decoupled from data visualization, but there are of course real world usages, e.g. clipping a 2D density estimate to the shape of a country or clipping data points inside a circular canvas for polar plots.

-While the user interface for clipping paths are easy enough to understand, it should be noted that there may be slight differences between devices as to which grob types can be used.
+The user interface for clipping paths are easy enough to understand, but it should be noted that there may be slight differences between devices as to which grob types can be used.
 Most notably, the use of text grobs for defining clipping paths is not something that will work for every device (but do work in ragg).

 ### Alpha masks